 Our story*Article from MyCraft magazine, Issue 103

-Hailing from Sydney, Australia, The Sunpilots have quickly earned a reputation as a killer live act and one of the hardest working independent bands in the world.
+Originally from Australia and now based in Berlin, The Sunpilots have quickly earned a reputation as a killer live act and one of the hardest working independent bands in the world.
 Since 2011 they've toured Australia, the USA, UK, Germany, France, Netherlands, Sweden, Belgium, Austria, Switzerland, Italy, Poland, Slovenia, Latvia, Lithuania... well, you get the idea.
 In fact it's safe to say that when they're not in the studio, the band is on the road.

 “When we tour, we go hard.
 4 to 5 shows and 2000 to 3000 kms of driving a week,” says Raj Siva-Rajah, who is both frontman and manager of the band.
 “We run our own record label too.
 It’s been intense.”